 A vehicle defect found during an inspection could save you problems later.
-Your vehicle could break down on the road, which will cost time and dollars, or even worse, a crash caused by the defect.
+You could have a breakdown on the road that will cost time and dollars, or even worse, a crash caused by the defect.

 Federal and state laws require that drivers inspect their vehicles.
 Federal and state inspectors also may inspect your vehicles.
 If they judge the vehicle to be unsafe, they will put it "out of service" until it is fixed.